Jesse Plemons

 Jesse Plemons in the movie 'The Program'

-At the end of 2015, the actor appeared in the second season of "Fargo," where he played the role of Ed Blumquist, the husband of Kirsten Dunst's character.
+Later in 2015, Plemons joined the second season of "Fargo," playing Ed Blumquist, the husband of Kirsten Dunst's character.
 In the plot, the couple tried to cover up the murder of a local crime lord's heir.
 For this role, Plemons received an Emmy nomination.

 Jesse Plemons in the series 'Fargo'